mikemyl/algorithms-stanford/assignment2_quicksort_count_comparisons/Readme.md

-# Programming Assignment 1 - Inversions Calculator
+# Programming Assignment 2 - QuickSort Count Comparisons

 In this first programming assignment we are given [this](app/assignment_2.txt) long list of integers